 Much of my work is influenced by the dramatic landscapes and diversity of natural forms found in my native homeland.
-I’ve also drawn on the Warwickshire countryside and influences such as the timeless vistas of the great American national parks.
+I’ve also drawn on the Warwickshire countryside and other natural influences to produce the subtle curves, patterns and textures that are emblematic of my work.

 Opening Dates and Times